marwanm-dev/Calculator-app/README.md

 - Additional stuff (hovers, animations, effects, etc...)

-- Theme is database linked
+- Theme linked with database

 - Calculate as much numbers as you want